edwardfgt/CV/README.md

 <h1 id="hobbies"> Hobbies </h1>

 📖 I'm a massive fan of reading both non-fiction and fiction.
-Two books I recently read and really enjoyed are Red Notice by Bill Browder and This Is How They Tell Me The World Ends by Nicole Perlroth.
-Next on my list is The Brothers Karamazov.
+Two books I recently read and really enjoyed are Red Notice by Bill Browder and Tycoons by Charles R. Morris.
+You can find what I'm reading on [goodreads](https://www.goodreads.com/user/show/166036548-edward-thomas).

 ☕ I love Coffee, both making it myself and trying new cafes.
 I have a long list of my favourite cafes in London, if you would like some recommendations, let me know!